oschweitzer/learning-resources/react_lesson.md

 ### Navigating programmatically

-You may want to navigate between pages using code instead `<Link></Link>` component.
-To do that ,simply use the functions provided by the `props.history` object.
+You may want to navigate between pages using code instead of `<Link></Link>` component.
+To do that, simply use the functions provided by the `props.history` object.
 For example, to navigate to a specific page, use the `push()` function, or if you simply want to go back (like you do with the button on your browser), use the `goBack()` function.

 ### Redirection

 The `react-router-dom` provides a `Redirect` component that allows to redirect users to another path.
-This component has two properties, `from`, which tell on which path it should trigger and `to`, to tell to which path it should redirect the user.
+This component has two properties, `from`, which tells on which path it should trigger and `to`, to tell to which path it should redirect the user.

 It is also possible to use this component conditionally by using an if statement in your JSX code.
 For example when a Post is send to the server, you may want to display the Redirect component meaning redirecting the user to the home page.